-Nurses staff the frontlines of the American healthcare system.
-With increasing lifespans and a rapidly aging population, the demand for nurses has never been more acute.
-Georgia — and its 10 million residents — have a particular need for new nurses.
-Home to a number of renowned hospitals, the state offers many new and lucrative opportunities in healthcare.
-The average annual salary for a registered nurse in Georgia is nearly $65,000, however specialized nurses in the Atlanta metro area can earn as much as $121,000.
+With increasing lifespans and an aging population, the demand for nurses is high.
+Home to several renowned hospitals, Georgia offers many opportunities in healthcare.
+The average annual salary for a registered nurse (RN) in Georgia is nearly $65,000; however, specialized nurses in the Atlanta metro area can earn as much as $121,000.

 Most nursing positions in Georgia require a nursing degree and successful completion of the state’s licensing exam.
-Depending on your interests and career goals, this can take as little as one year or as many as 11.
-For example, registered nurses in Georgia must complete at least a two-year associate degree, while a licensed practical nurse can earn a degree within one year.
-With a wide variety of accredited nursing programs to choose from in Georgia, you can complete an associate, bachelor’s, master’s, or doctorate nursing degree online, on campus, or as a hybrid of the two.
-The information below will help you explore all that earning an online degree in nursing in Georgia can provide.
+Depending on your interests and career goals, becoming a nurse can take as little as one year, or as many as 11.
+For example, RNs in Georgia must complete at least a two-year associate degree, while a licensed practical nurse can earn a degree within one year.

 How to Become a Nurse in Georgia

-Becoming a nurse in Georgia takes a combination of education and licensure requirements.
+Becoming a nurse in Georgia requires education and licensure.
 Nurses must earn a nursing degree before completing licensure exams from the state’s board of nursing.
-Like other states, Georgia does not allow nursing graduates to work in the field without first obtaining a valid license.
-The licensing exam costs $200, and Georgia also charges a $40 exam application fee.
+Like other states, Georgia does not allow nursing graduates to work without a valid license.
+The licensing exam costs $200, and Georgia charges a $40 exam application fee.
 The information below details the state’s requirements.

-The minimum requirement for a registered nurse in Georgia is an associate degree, while licensed practical nurses must hold an LPN degree.
-Graduates of these programs may work in a number of positions including registered nurse, school nurse, travel nurse, and more.
-However, if you’re seeking advanced positions with higher pay and more career options, you should consider advanced degrees such as a bachelor’s, master’s, or doctorate.
+The minimum requirement for a registered nurse in Georgia is an associate degree, while licensed practical nurses (LPNs) must hold an LPN degree.
+Graduates of these programs may work in many positions, including registered nurse, school nurse, and travel nurse.
+However, if you’re seeking advanced positions with higher pay and more career options, you should consider advanced degrees, such as a bachelor’s, master’s, or doctorate.

-Earning a nursing degree at a college or university usually requires students possess a high school diploma or GED, with completed coursework in high school-level English, mathematics, science, and more.
-They may also require ACT or SAT scores as part of the admission application.
-Depending on which degree you pursue, your education can last anywhere from two to 11 years.
-You can earn your associate degree in two years, a bachelor’s in four, a master’s in six, and a doctorate in nine-to-11.
-Most nursing degrees, even online ones, include on-site clinical training as part of the curriculum.
+Earning a nursing degree at a college or university usually requires that students possess a high school diploma or GED, with prerequisites including English, mathematics, and science.
+Schools may also require ACT or SAT scores for admission.
+Depending on which degree you pursue, your education can last anywhere from 2-11 years.
+You can earn an associate degree in two years, a bachelor’s in four, a master’s in six, and a doctorate in 9-11.
+Most nursing degrees include onsite clinical training in the curriculum.

-After earning your degree, you will have to complete the NCLEX-RN or NCLEX-PN licensing exams before you’re eligible to work as a registered or practical nurse in Georgia.
-It is recommended that students spend two months studying for the exams in order to be fully prepared.
-Studies include reviewing written materials and completing practice questions.
-While your degree program will help teach you what you need to know, independent review is essential for successfully completing the exam.
-The NCLEX-RN takes six hours to complete while the NLEX-PN takes five hours.
-Both exams costs $200.
+After earning your degree, you must pass the NCLEX-RN or NCLEX-PN before you can work as a registered or practical nurse in Georgia.
+It is recommended that students spend two months studying for the exam, reviewing written materials and completing practice questions.
+The NCLEX-RN takes six hours to complete, while the NCLEX-PN takes five hours.

 Nursing Licensure in Georgia

-While earning a nursing degree represents a necessary first step toward becoming a nurse, you must also complete one of two licensure exams to be eligible to work in the field.
-Typically, these examinations take place after you graduate from your nursing program.
-The NCLEX-RN is designed for students who earn an associate degree or higher, while the NCLEX-PN is for students who complete licensed practical nurse (LPN) programs.
+While earning a nursing degree is the first step toward becoming a nurse, you must also complete one of two licensure exams to work in the field.
+Typically, aspiring nurses take these examinations after graduating from a nursing program.
+The NCLEX-RN is for students with an associate degree or higher, while the NCLEX-PN is for students who completed LPN programs.

-Upon graduation, students submit an exam application to the Georgia Board of Nursing and register for exam administration.
-Only then can you schedule an appointment to sit for the exam.
+Students submit an exam application to the Georgia Board of Nursing, register for exam administration, then schedule an appointment to sit for the exam.

-Because Georgia participates in a nursing licensure compact, earning your license in this state enables you to transfer your license to one of many other states.
-However, your license will be ineligible in states that do not participate in this compact.
+Because Georgia participates in the Nursing Licensure Compact, earning your license in this state enables you to transfer your license to other states in the compact.

 Career Outlook for Nurses in Georgia

 Georgia employs more nurses than many other states in the country.
-While there are numerous job opportunities throughout the state, the Atlanta metropolitan area’s size and density offer the greatest number of prospects.
-In 2016, the Bureau of Labor Statistics projected a 6.0% rise in nursing employment in Georgia over the next 10 years.
-It also projected a 2.5% rise in nursing wages.
+While there are numerous job opportunities throughout the state, the Atlanta metropolitan area offers the most prospects.
+The Bureau of Labor Statistics (BLS) projects a 6% rise in nursing employment in Georgia by 2026; it also projects a 3% rise in nursing wages.

-While the entire nursing field is expected to grow, some specializations will grow faster and offer higher wages.
-The three most popular nursing specializations in Georgia include anesthetists, nurse practitioner, and nurse midwives.
-Anesthetists work with surgeons and other doctors to administer anesthesia, and they also help with patients’ recovery by monitoring their vital signs.
-In Atlanta, anesthetists can earn up to $121,000 per year.
-Nurse practitioners may work independent of physician supervision to diagnose illnesses, while nurse midwives assist with the delivery of babies.
+While the entire nursing field is projected to grow, some specializations offer faster growth and higher wages.
+The three most popular nursing specializations in Georgia include nurse anesthetist, nurse practitioner, and nurse midwife.
+Nurse anesthetists work with doctors to administer anesthesia and monitor patients' vital signs during recovery.
+In Atlanta, nurse anesthetists can earn up to $121,000 per year.
+Nurse practitioners may work without supervision to diagnose illnesses and prescribe medication, while nurse midwives assist with baby deliveries.

 Biggest Hospitals in Georgia